You are not currently viewing the most recent Realscreen Live. Go to Realscreen Live 2021.

 President of Programming

-Before joining A&E, Sharenow served as Executive Producer of History’s award-winning weekly series, This Week in History.
+Before joining A&E, Sharenow served as Executive Producer of History's award-winning weekly series, This Week in History.
 While there, he also co-created and launched the series, Extreme History, with Roger Daltrey.
 In addition, he served as Senior Producer of a special commemorating the anniversary of 9/11, Relics from the Rubble.
-Additional television writing credits include Michael Moore’s Emmy Award-winning TV Nation and the Emmy-winning children’s series Where in Time is Carmen Sandiego?
-His first novel, My Mother the Cheerleader, was named one of the “Best Books of the Year” by the American Library Association, School Library Journal and the New York Public Library.
-His second novel, The Berlin Boxing Club, won the Sydney Taylor Book Award and was a finalist for the Walden Award.
-His third book, The Girl in the Torch, will be published by HarperCollins in May.
+His other television writing credits include Michael Moore's Emmy Award-winning TV Nation and the Emmy-winning children's series Where in Time is Carmen Sandiego?
+His first novel, My Mother the Cheerleader, was named one of the "Best Books of the Year" by the American Library Association, School Library Journal and the New York Public Library.
+It is currently being developed into a feature film by Julia Roberts' production company, Red Om.
+His second novel, The Berlin Boxing Club, was published by HarperCollins in 2011.

 Sharenow is a graduate of Brandeis University.
 He received his Masters degree from New York University, where he held a fellowship in the American Studies department.